Ropelength Criticality: Length-critical curves with an upper bound on curvature

 \begin{remark} If we did allow nonembedded curves, then there would be additional examples as follows: at any point $p\in L$ where $\phi=0=\phi'$ (for instance any point along a straight segment of~$L$), we can splice in a ``hoop'', a full circle tangent to $L$ at~$p$.
 Indeed we could traverse many different hoops at~$p$ before continuing further along the initial curve~$L$.
 Comparing where we used embeddedness in the proof above, we see these (along with circles traversed more than once) are the only new examples. \end{remark}

-\begin{corollary} Suppose $L$ is an embedded connected curve, nicely balanced by kink force alone (for fixed endpoints with \emph{free} tangents).
-Then $L$ is either a straight segment, a circle, or the subarc of a wave between some two junction points (that is, a planar $C^1$ concatenation of circular arcs with equal turning angle $\theta>\pi$). \end{corollary}
+\begin{corollary} Suppose $L$ is an embedded connected curve, nicely balanced by kink measure alone (for fixed endpoints with \emph{free} tangents).
+Then $L$ is either a straight segment, a circle, or the subarc of a wave between some two junction points -- that is, a planar $C^1$ concatenation of circular arcs with equal turning angle $\theta>\pi$ (and $\theta<\nicefrac{5\pi}3$ if there are more than two arcs). \end{corollary}

 \begin{proof} Since the tangent vectors at the endpoints are free, we must have $\phi=0$ there.
 That means we are looking for those examples from the theorem that satisfy this boundary condition.
 (Recall that on almost all examples, $\phi$ was uniquely determined.)
 Supercoiled helices are clearly excluded.
 In the other three examples, the endpoints are restricted to the special cases listed. \end{proof}